darylebilog/darylebilog.github.io/index.md

 ## Interactive Games

-### List Builder Challenge
+### List Builder Challenge (Still Developing)
 <p align = "justify">
 The List Builder Challenge is a simple, interactive web-based game where multiple players add unique items to a list based on a chosen category (e.g., fruits or countries).
 Developed using HTML, CSS, and JavaScript, the game ensures fairness by hiding each player's input from others.
 If a player repeats an item already added by another, they are eliminated, and the game continues until only one player remains, who is declared the winner.
 The game logic and turn-based mechanics make it an engaging challenge for friends or groups, and it is hosted through GitHub Pages for easy access and sharing.
-To access the game directly, <a href="https://github.com">click this link</a>.
+To access the game directly, <a href="https://darylebilog.github.io/ListBuilderChallenge">click this link</a>.
 </p>

 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/darylebilog/ListBuilderChallenge)